 Kumail Nanjiani is in a dimly lit basement weight room in Beverly Hills called the Granite Gym, electrical wires attached to his lower back.
 Elbows in two cloth cradles, he grunts thru reps of a modified lat pulldown as his instructor, Grant Roberts, grants electric costs to his lower back muscular tissues.

-The forty one-yr-vintage is hoping all that voltage (ok, best 70 milliamps, but nevertheless!) can speedy-tune his transformation from comedic actor into motion big name.
-Nanjiani made his call with the aid of making you snigger in The Big Sick and HBO’s Silicon Valley, and he’ll do that again in Men in Black International this summer time.
+The forty-one-yr-vintage is hoping all that voltage (ok, best 70 milliamps, but!) can speedy-tune his transformation from a comedic actor into motion big name.
+Nanjiani made his call with the aid of making you snigger in The Big Sick and HBO’s Silicon Valley, and he’ll do that again in Men in Black International this summertime.
 But his subsequent function, rumored to be in a main comedian-book movie, involves a makeover.
 “I recognize what’s keeping me returned from those roles is how I appearance,” he says.
 “So I’m changing that.”

 To that quit, Nanjiani’s been trudging all the way down to Granite 5 days a week for the past 3 months to train with Roberts, a former Mr. Canada.
 Roberts uses electronic stimulation (e-stim to running shoes) to assist hearth up target muscle mass—and it’s a abnormal sensation.
 But Nanjiani is fully on board, soaking up milliamps and grinding out reps.